September Ember Days

 The September Ember Days were one of the first Ember Days established, and they are the most prominent of the quarterly days.
 The Ember Days in September are outside the main liturgical seasons (Advent, Christmas, Lent and Easter) and are closest to the Fall Equinox.
 The Church recognized the pattern of change of seasons and bringing in the harvest man needs to give thanks and renew our hearts.

 This year the Ember Days do not fall this week right after the Feast of the Holy Cross, but the next week.
-In 1960 under Pope St. John XXIII, the rules for establishing the dates for Ember Days changed, and connected the Ember Days to the follow the Third Sunday of September, which will be September 21, 23 and 24, 2015.
+In 1960 under Pope St. John XXIII, the rules for establishing the dates for Ember Days changed, and connected the Ember Days to follow the Third Sunday of September, which will be September 21, 23 and 24, 2015.
 The changes corresponded to following the Divine Office or Breviary.

 The public practice of Ember Days within the diocese or parish is dependent on the local Ordinary, so there are many locations that do not observe Ember Days at all.
 But that doesn’t mean that Ember Days can’t be observed in small ways in our domestic churches.
 I have written about this several times, so I won’t belabor the point.
 There are prayers, food, decorations and activities that can easily be incorporated by your family.
 Even if no extra external activities or food are added, the Ember Days can be a simple three day exercise of remembering to look with wonder at our gifts of nature from God, see the connections in our life, and to use this time to turn our hearts in praise and thanksgiving.